 Multi-Product Firms and Product Switching

-This paper examines the frequency, pervasiveness and determinants of product switching by U.S. manufacturing firms.
-We find that one-half of firms alter their mix of five-digit SIC products every five years, that product switching is correlated with both firm- and firm-product attributes, and that product adding and dropping induce large changes in firm scope.
-The behavior we observe is consistent with a natural generalization of existing theories of industry dynamics that incorporates endogenous product selection within firms.
-Our findings suggest that product switching contributes to a reallocation of resources within firms towards their most efficient use.
+This paper examines the frequency, pervasiveness and determinants of product switching among U.S. manufacturing firms.
+We find that two-thirds of firms alter their mix of five-digit SIC products every five years, that one-third of the increase in real U.S. manufacturing shipments between 1972 and 1997 is due to the net adding and dropping of products by survivors, and that firms are more likely to drop products which are younger and have smaller production volumes relative to other firms producing the same product.
+The product-switching behaviour we observe is consistent with an extended model of industry dynamics emphasizing firm heterogeneity and self-selection into individual product markets.
+Our findings suggest that product switching contributes towards a reallocation of economic activity within firms towards more productive uses.

 Keywords: Heterogeneous firms, product differentiation, product market entry and exit

 Suggested Citation: Suggested Citation